erkaiyublog/erkaiyublog.github.io/_posts/2025-07-23-virtualization-hypervisor-container.md

 tags: hypervisor container qemu
 ---

+In the world of software and systems, terms like virtualization, emulation, hypervisor, and container are often used interchangeably — but they refer to very different technologies.
+Whether you're a developer, a student, or just curious about how modern computing environments are built, understanding these concepts is essential.
+This post will break down what each term means, how they differ, and when you might use one over the other.

 ***Table of Contents***
 * TOC
 {:toc}

-# Introduction
-In the world of software and systems, terms like virtualization, emulation, hypervisor, and container are often used interchangeably — but they refer to very different technologies.
-Whether you're a developer, a student, or just curious about how modern computing environments are built, understanding these concepts is essential.
-This post will break down what each term means, how they differ, and when you might use one over the other.

 # References
 1. [A brief synopsis of KVM, HVM, and VFIO](https://forums.unraid.net/topic/37013-a-brief-synopsis-of-kvm-hvm-and-vfio/).